saurabh1294/shopping-cart-demo/README.md

 The responsive design (HTML markup) can be reused by tweaking it and using bootstrap 4 reorder classes for mobile view, instead of replicating the markup for mobile view.

+# What works

+The desktop and mobile responsive view as given in the problem statement

+When a product quantity is changed, it changes all over the UI and also the subtotal as well as final total gets updated accordingly.

 ## To start the application
 Clone this repo and within the shopping-cart-demo directory, run npm install to install